pd-l2ork/pd/README.md

     w_long --> w_int (in the "union word" structure)

 3.4.
 Many library functions are renamed and have different arguments;
-I hope to provide an include file to alias them when compiling Max externs.
+I hope to provide an include file alias them when compiling Max externs.

 #### 4. Function name prefixes